benbraou/flex-layout-wiki/API-Documentation.md

 #### Containers

-This API is useful as directives/attributes on container elements with 1 or more nested child elements:
+This API is used as attributes on container elements [with 1 or more nested child elements]:

 * **fxLayout** &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;: `<div fxLayout="column">  </div>`
 * **fxLayoutWrap**  : `<div fxLayoutWrap> </div>`